 “We want to have less in our home and our children really don’t need anything else…but how do we tell friends and family without hurting their feelings?”

-I know the feeling, you want to make your friends and family happy by letting them give gifts to your children and your family but deep down inside you know that the toy/item is just going to get tossed aside after about 5 minutes and it will eventually turn up behind the washing machine, and they will forget they ever got it.
+I know the feeling, you want to make your friends and family happy by letting them give gifts to your children and your family but deep down inside you know that the toy/item is just going to get tossed aside after about 5 minutes and it will eventually turn up behind the washing machine, totally forgotten.
 If you are trying to live a simpler lifestyle, extra gift clutter and stress can really be a weight on your home and your heart.
 If you are just getting into simple living, I would highly recommend my workbook, 31 Days to Simpler Living.

 We all know that when our children have so many things they just can’t focus on something new.
 They will stick to their favorites.
 But how do you express this to your friends and family without hurting anyone’s feelings?
 Here are a few ideas…

 If you aren’t doing gifts or are only doing a few gifts, give your friends and family an alternative.
-When they ask what your children want or need this year, be honest and tell them that you aren’t really doing many gifts and would love to spend time with them instead.
+When they ask what your children want or need this year, be honest and tell them that you aren’t really doing many material gifts and would love to spend time with them instead.
 Suggest a trip to a museum together, or a camping weekend together in the summer, or something similar.
 Let them give the gift of an “experience” rather than a physical item.
 The benefits of this time of gift will be reaped and appreciated by you and your children for years to come!
+You could also ask for memberships to museums or other activities that you and your children can enjoy over and over.

 When Something Comes in, Something Goes Out